NourEldinShobier/pmvvm/README.md

   // Optional
   @override
   void init() {
-    // It's called after the ViewModel is constructed }
+    // It's called after the MVVM widget's initState is called }

   // Optional
   @override
   void onBuild() {
-    // It's called everytime the view is rebuilt
+    // A callback when the `build` method of the view is called.
   }

   void increase() {